driesvints/sponsors/README.md

 }
 ```

+> ⚠️ It is important that the organization is provided with a personal access token of a GitHub user that has access to the organization.

 #### Customizing the Sponsorable client

 When providing the sponsorable with a token, it'll initialize a new GitHub client.
 You may also provide [the pre-set client](#initializing-the-client) if you wish: